digikar99/py4cl2-cffi/README.md

 - [x] garbage collection touches
   - An effort has been made to keep a track of reference counts; but if something is missed, and users notice a memory leak, feel free to [raise an issue](https://github.com/digikar99/py4cl2/issues/new)!
+  - trivial-garbage:finalize is used to establish the decref process for the pointer corresponding to the pyobject.
+However, this requires holding the GIL, and so, the user might need to evaluate `(foreign-funcall "PyGILState_Release" :long 0)` at the top level.
 - [x] function return-values
 - [x] function arguments
 - [x] integers